AppFolioOnboarding/tasks/tasks/07_capybara_testing.md

 - [ ] I have added a test for the "delete an existing image" flow.
 - [ ] Any additional flows I've added to my application before this story are tested.
-- [ ] Going forward, I will add capybara tests during regular feature development (rather than as separate stories).

 Discussion topics:
 - [ ] What can you test in flow tests that you cannot test in controller tests?
+- [ ] Going forward, when should we add flow tests?
 - [ ] What are the tradeoffs between different drivers for capybara?
 - [ ] How can Capybara help us with timing issues in our tests?
 - [ ] How can we keep our tests DRY?